iotaledger/iota/crates/iota-analytics-indexer/README.md

-IOTA Analytical Indexer
+IOTA Analytics Indexer
 =======================

-The IOTA Analytical Indexer is a service that exports data from the main IOTA network to a remote big object store (S3/GCS/Azure) for further analytical processing.
+The IOTA Analytics Indexer is a service that exports data from the main IOTA network to a remote big object store (S3/GCS/Azure) for further analytical processing.
 It does not perform any analysis on its own.

 **Key Features**
 ----------------